kevinjin420/mrover-teleop-wiki/notes.md

 ---

-ROVER3D IK NOT USED, FK NOT IMPLEMENTED
+ROVER3D IK NOT USED, FK ~~NOT IMPLEMENTED~~ DONE

 DMS waypoints not properly typed, errors everywhere

-Redo checkboxes, ugly as fuck
+Redo checkboxes, ugly

 combine ish selectsite, autoshutdown, and white leds into one component